 Go ahead and leave the Mega Firebowl out on your patio since it comes with a slip-on cover to protect it from the elements.
 You can even purchase a separate carrying bag which really comes in handy if you travel a lot with your fire pit.

-Here’s an unboxing video from Outland Living which makes it easier to visualize the size of this big gas fire pit.See it on Amazon Now!
+Here’s an unboxing video from Outland Living which makes it easier to visualize the size of this big propane fire pit.See it on Amazon Now!

 Now let’s move on to some options from other brands.

-A simple propane campfire for those of us on a budget.
+A simple propane fire pit for those of us on a budget.

 - Comes with a large bag with 12-pounds of lava rocks to completely fill the fire ring